Discover another side of Meribel on a guided snowshoe walk away from the hustle and bustle of the ski slopes.

 Morning – Afternoon or Full Day Snowshoe Walks

 Morning or afternoon guided snowshoe walks take place in areas closer to Meribel and Mottaret but full day trips will give you the opportunity to go to places further afield.
-Typical full day snowshoe walks include visits to Champagny-le-Haut, the Col de la Lune and the Refuge de la Traye, the Vallon du Fruit or even Pralognan-la-Vanoise.
+Typical full day snowshoe walks include visits to Champagny-le-Haut, the Col de la Lune, the Vallon du Fruit or even Pralognan-la-Vanoise.